istio/istio.io/README.md

 ## Editing and building

-To learn how to edit and build this repo's content, please refer to [Creating and Editing Pages](https://preliminary.istio.io/about/contribute/creating-and-editing-pages/).
+To learn how to edit and build this repo's content, please refer to a [Creating and Editing Pages](https://preliminary.istio.io/about/contribute/creating-and-editing-pages/).

 ## Versions and releases